What Does Christmas in Vietnam Look Like?

 Vietnamese Christmas tree

-However, the price of real pine trees is quite expensive, so most people choose a Vietnamese Christmas tree made of plastic, paper, cloth, iron, tinsel.
-This tree is called “Cây Thông Noel” meaning “the Pine Noel Tree” because Christmas in Vietnam is also believed as Noel.
+However, a fresh pine plant is expensive, so most people choose a Christmas tree made of plastic, paper, cloth, iron, and tinsel.
+The people call it “Cây Thông Noel” in Vietnamese, meaning “the Pine Noel Tree” because Christmas in Vietnam is also understood as Noel.

 noel pine tree in vietnam